-A variety of methods have been developed to measure cell proliferation in whole population of cells.
+A variety of methods have been developed to measure cell proliferation in a whole population of cells.
 These include the detection of antigens by immunohistochemistry, measurement of DNA synthesis, and quantification of the reducing environment of the cells.
 The latter relates to the fact that when cells are metabolising they maintain a reducing environment within their cytosol and this reduced state can be measured spectrophotometrically through the conversion of fluorometric/colorimetic REDOX indicators.
 This application note focuses on quantification of the reduction of the intracellular environment by alamarBlue®.

 The reducing environment of the cells in the alamarBlue® assay is measured through the conversion of resazurin (oxidised form) to resorufin (reduced form) (Figure 1).